 Candidates must successfully complete the following:

-- Bachelor’s degree program, which includes at least 30 credits in the liberal arts major (teaching content field), the general education core, and the content requirements that provide coursework in all the New York Learning Standards.
+- Bachelor’s degree program, which includes at least 30 credits in the liberal arts major/concentration (teaching content field), the general education core, and the content requirements that provide coursework in all the New York Learning Standards.

-- At least 150 hours of successful field experiences prior to student teaching, at least 50 hours of which focus on the needs of students with disabilities
+- At least 150 hours of successful clinical experiences prior to student teaching, at least 50 hours of which focus on the needs of students with disabilities

 - Student teaching experience (partially in a general education placement and partially in a special education/inclusion placement)